 At this point in time, your doctor will advise you on the options.
 Will it be an emergency caesarean section or an instrumental delivery?

 This is a decision that you need to make in consultation with your obstetrician.
 Be mindful of the possible complications when your doctor decides to pull out your baby forcefully with a forceps or vacuum.

-These complications can range from mild and self limiting ones to severe and devastating ones with long term sequelae.
-If an emergency caesarean section is what you opt for, the team of people managing you will spring into action and get things moving real fast here.
+These complications can range from mild and self-limiting ones to severe and devastating ones with long-term sequelae.
+If an emergency caesarean section is what you opt for, the team of people managing you will spring into action and get things moving really fast here.